netdata/netdata/collectors/python.d.plugin/zscores/README.md

 host: '127.0.0.1:19999'
 # What charts to pull data for - A regex like 'system\..*|' or 'system\..*|apps.cpu|apps.mem' etc.
 charts_regex: 'system\..*'
-# length of time to base calulcations off for mean and sigma
+# length of time to base calulcations off for mean and stddev
-train_secs: 14400 # use last 4 hours to work out the mean and sigma for the zscore
+train_secs: 14400 # use last 4 hours to work out the mean and stddev for the zscore
-# offset preceeding latest data to ignore when calculating mean and sigma
+# offset preceeding latest data to ignore when calculating mean and stddev
-offset_secs: 300 # ignore last 5 minutes of data when calculating the mean and sigma
+offset_secs: 300 # ignore last 5 minutes of data when calculating the mean and stddev
-# recalculate the mean and sigma every n steps of the collector
+# recalculate the mean and stddev every n steps of the collector
-train_every_n: 900 # recalculate mean and sigma every 15 minutes
+train_every_n: 900 # recalculate mean and stddev every 15 minutes
 # smooth the z score by averaging it over last n values
 z_smooth_n: 15 # take a rolling average of the last 15 zscore values to reduce sensitivity to temporary 'spikes'
 # cap absolute value of zscore (before smoothing) for better stability
 z_clip: 10 # cap each zscore at 10 so as to avoid really large individual zscores swamping any rolling average
 # set z_abs: 'true' to make all zscores be absolute values only.
 z_abs: 'true'
-# burn in period in which to initially calculate mean and sigma on every step
+# burn in period in which to initially calculate mean and stddev on every step
-burn_in: 2 # on startup of the collector continually update the mean and sigma in case any gaps or inital calculations fail to return
+burn_in: 2 # on startup of the collector continually update the mean and stddev in case any gaps or inital calculations fail to return
 # mode can be to get a zscore 'per_dim' or 'per_chart'
 mode: 'per_chart' # 'per_chart' means individual dimension level smoothed zscores will be aggregated to one zscore per chart per time step
 # per_chart_agg is how you aggregate from dimension to chart when mode='per_chart'